-In order to maximize the amount of nutrients you take in, it makes sense to spend your "calorie budget" wisely.
+To maximize the amount of nutrients you take in, it makes sense to spend your calorie budget wisely.

 The best way to do that is to simply eat the foods that carry the greatest amount and variety of nutrients.

-These are the 11 most nutrient dense foods on the planet.
+Here are the 11 most nutrient-dense foods on the planet.

 Not all fish is created equal.

-Salmon, and other fatty types of fish, contain the greatest amount of Omega-3s.
+Salmon — and other fatty types of fish — contain the greatest amount of omega-3s fatty acids.

 Although salmon is mainly prized for its beneficial composition of fatty acids, it also packs a massive amount of other nutrients.

-A 100 gram piece of wild salmon contains 2.8 grams of Omega-3s, along with lots of high quality animal protein and a ton of vitamins and minerals... including large amounts of Magnesium, Potassium, Selenium and all the B-vitamins (2).
+A 100-gram piece of wild salmon contains 2.8 grams of omega-3s, along with lots of high-quality animal protein and ample vitamins and minerals, including large amounts of magnesium, potassium, selenium and B vitamins (2).

-It is a good idea to eat fatty fish at least once or twice a week, to get all the Omega-3s that your body (and brain) desperately need.
+It is a good idea to eat fatty fish at least once or twice a week to get all the omega-3s your body needs.

-Also, let's not forget the fact that salmon tastes awesome and is fairly simple to prepare.
+Also, salmon tastes good and is fairly simple to prepare.
 It also tends to make you feel full with relatively few calories.

-Of all the super healthy leafy greens, kale is the king.
+Of all the healthy leafy greens, kale is the king.

 It is loaded with vitamins, minerals, fiber, antioxidants and various bioactive compounds.

 Kale may be even healthier than spinach.
-Both are super nutritious, but kale is lower in oxalates, which are substances that can bind minerals like calcium in the intestine, preventing them from being absorbed (10).
+Both are very nutritious, but kale is lower in oxalates, which are substances that can bind minerals like calcium in your intestine, preventing them from being absorbed (10).

-Bottom Line: Kale is one of the most nutrient dense vegetables you can eat, with large amounts of vitamins, minerals and cancer-fighting compounds.
+Summary Kale is one of the most nutrient-dense vegetables you can eat, containing large amounts of vitamins, minerals and cancer-fighting compounds.

-In many cases, seaweed is even more nutritious than vegetables from the land.
-It is particularly high in minerals like Calcium, Iron, Magnesium and Manganese (14).
+In many cases, seaweed is even more nutritious than land vegetables.
+It is particularly high in minerals like calcium, iron, magnesium and manganese (14).

 It is also loaded with various bioactive compounds, including phycocyanins and carotenoids.
-Some of these substances are antioxidants with powerful anti-inflammatory activity (15).
+Some of these substances are antioxidants with powerful anti-inflammatory capacities (15).

-But where seaweed really shines is in its high content of iodine, a mineral that is used to make thyroid hormones.
+But seaweed really shines in its high content of iodine, a mineral your body uses to make thyroid hormones.

-If you don't like the thought of eating seaweed, then you can also get it as a supplement.
+If you don't like the taste of seaweed, you can also take it in supplement form.
 Dried kelp tablets are very cheap and loaded with iodine.

-Bottom Line: The vegetables from the sea are highly nutritious, but very rarely consumed in Western parts of the world.
+Summary Sea vegetables are highly nutritious but rarely consumed in the West.
 They are particularly high in iodine, which is essential for optimal thyroid function.

 Garlic really is an amazing ingredient.